FoxChrisRealTheGit/react-stylux-images/README.md

 ### Prerequisites

 ```
-npm install --save react-stylux
+npm install --save react-stylux-images
 ```

 ## How To Use Stylux

-### Included in the base version of react-stylux is:
+### Included in the images of react-stylux is:
 * Figure
 * Circle Image
 * Oval Image